yaqwsx/bcthesis/symdivine.md

   representation, this function can be provided (and thus an algorithm can use a tree set to represent a set of multi-states)

-There were several implementations of data store developed and short summary of them follows.
-Note that not all of them are distributed in current release of
-\symdivine as they were replaced by a more efficient one, or their development and support was discontinued.
+\noindent There were several implementations of data store developed and short summary of them follows.
+Note that not all of them are distributed in current release of \symdivine as they were replaced by a more efficient one, or their development and support was discontinued.

-* explicit store -- represents only a single possible memory valuation, not a set of valuations.
+* Explicit store -- represents only a single possible memory valuation, not a set of valuations.
 Usage of this store "degrades" \symdivine to a purely explicit-state model checker.
 This store is used for implementation of the explication optimization to reduce number of multi-state equality test during